Planning your murder mystery party the fun way, the brilliant way, the murderous way!

 Send the invitations out to the guest detectives and remind them to dress as their favorite fictional detective.
 Make sure you ask for their RSVPs.

 one week before.

-Send out the information… with the invitations to each suspect, you should also include directions to the venue, for those who don’t know where it is.
-They will get the full packet the day of the event (you will make sure they get the full character information at the event, correct?)
+Send out the information… with the invitations to each guest, you should also include directions to the venue, for those who don’t know where it is.
+They will get the full packet the day of the event.

 Finalize the food – or at least check that the food and drink is ready and will be there the day of the event.